 - Offer a unique and useful perspective about your industry.
 What’s working and what isn’t?
 What’s the solution?

-- When news drops, immediately articulate your stance on industry trends and hot topics.
+- Be topical and timely: When news drops, immediately articulate your stance on industry trends and hot topics.

 - Forecast trends and major shifts in your niche.
 Find actionable ways your readers can respond.